thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 11:00 on 09 Dec 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
-- Forecast rising river levels overnight may lead to flooding.
+- Rising river levels today may lead to flooding.

-Flooding is possible on 09 December 2025 .
+Flooding is possible on 09 December 2025.

 Flooding may affect low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
 Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
 The Horsbere flood storage area may be operating.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: Tributaries in Cheltenham and Tewkesbury
-- Forecast rising river levels overnight may lead to flooding.
+- Rising river levels today may lead to flooding.

-Flooding is possible on 09 December 2025 .
+Flooding is possible on 09 December 2025.

 Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
 Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
 - River levels remain high due to recent rainfall, flooding may continue over the next few days.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.